 Fresh and flavorful, this bruschetta orzo pasta salad is going to be a summertime favorite!
 Bonus: No mayo or yogurt so it's great for warm-weather picnics.

-1 box (16 oz.) uncooked orzo pasta
+1 box (16 ounces) orzo, uncooked

-3 cups small-diced fresh tomatoes, 2 tablespoons finely minced red onion, 1 clove garlic, minced, ¼ cup extra virgin olive oil, 2 tablespoons white balsamic vinegar, ¼ teaspoon salt, ¼ teaspoon ground black pepper
+3 cups diced fresh tomatoes, 2 tablespoons finely minced red onion, 1 clove garlic, minced, ¼ cup extra virgin olive oil, 2 tablespoons white balsamic vinegar, ¼ teaspoon salt, ¼ teaspoon ground black pepper

 Video